Automated-Islet-Analysis/Automated_Islet_Analysis/README.md

 This project automates the measurement of the electrical activity of Beta-cells from fluorescence microscopy recordings.
 It is a java desktop app that relies on image processing techniques such as registration, filtering, and thresholding to identify Beta-cells and measure their electrical activity (mean intensity in recordings) through time.

-To achieve this, we provide 5 tools, Planar motion correction performed with the SimpleElastix registration toolkit, depth motion correction, automated search of beta cells, manual selection of beta cells and measurements of mean intensity.
+To achieve this, we provide 5 tools, (1) planar motion correction implemented with the SimpleElastix registration toolkit, (2) depth motion correction,(3) automated identification of beta cells, (4) manual selection of beta cells and (5) measurements of mean intensity of regions of interest in beta-cells.

-The ouput files that can be saved for further anaylis are the motion corrected videos for both planar and depth motion, an image of the Islet with all the identified cells are shown, a .cvs with all the coordinates of cells and a .cvs file with mean intensity measurements of a region of intrest (ROI) for each cell.
+The ouputs of the program that can be saved for further analysis are the motion corrected videos for both planar and depth motion, an image of the Islet where all the identified cells are shown with cell numbers, a .cvs with all the coordinates in pixels of the cells and a .cvs file with mean intensity measurements of a region of intrest (ROI) for each cell.

 ---
 ## Installation
-This is a java based software that can be build and run through IntelliJ and relies on the java ImageJ library and SimpleElastix toolkit on top of common java libraries.
+This project is a java based software that can be build and run through IntelliJ or directly run from the command prompt.

 ### Requirements
-Windows 64-bit version
+- Windows 64-bit version
+- 8GB of RAM recommended

-(min 3GB of free disk space + size of file + size of cmake + SimpleElastix)
+- 1GB of free disk space

-### 1. Download this git repository, main branch
+### 1. Download the main branch of this git repository

-Download git repository on your pc by downloading it as a zip and extracting it, using the just doanloaded git command from the command line, or any git GUI Clients.
+Download git repository on your Windows pc.

 ### 2. Install java

-This software was coded with the Java Development Kit(JDK) - 15.0.1.
+This software was coded with the Java Development Kit(JDK) - 15.0.1 and this JDK is therefore recommendeded.
+However, this software was tested and should be compatible with JDK 11.0, 13.0 and 14.0.

 #### Download jdk-15.0.1 from: https://www.oracle.com/java/technologies/javase-jdk15-downloads.html
   - Select Windows x64 Installer
   - Accept the License Agreement
   - Press green 'Download jdk-15.0.1_windows-x64_bin.exe' button and follow the instructions without changing default configurations

 #### Run the executable (jdk-15.0.1_windows-x64_bin.exe) by double-clicking on it and follow the instructions